Skip to content

 The Role of Transparency in Digital Contact Tracing During COVID‑19: Insights from an Expert Survey

-Supervisors: Prof. Dr. Gabriele Klein (Hamburg University), Jun.-Prof. Dr. Arne Dekker (University Medical Center Hamburg)
+Supervisors: Prof. Dr. Gabriele Klein (Hamburg University), Prof. Dr. Arne Dekker (University Medical Center Hamburg)

 Intersexualität im Sport.
 Mediale und medizinische Körperpolitiken